adluinf/adluinf.github.io/_pages/home.md

 **Welcome to my personal website!**

-I develop algorithms and computational methods based on machine learning and statistical inference to generate quantitative insight from experimental data.
-Currently, I am a postdoctoral fellow at the Computational Biology Unit (CBU), Department of Informatics of the University of Bergen.
+I develop algorithms and computational methods based on machine learning and statistical inference to generate quantitative insight from real data.
+I am open to new opportunities, please do get in touch!

 # Research Interests